Kanika36/HealthBot/README.md

 Future ready talent Internship project
-This is my First Health Bot App I tried my level best to manage the Scalability.A simple web page that allows users to communicate with the [Azure Health Bot](https://azure.microsoft.com/en-us/services/bot-services/health-bot/) through a WebChat.
+This is my First Health Bot App I tried my level best to manage the Scalability.A simple web page that allows users to communicate with the [Azure Health Bot]

 Industry: